ax330d/tablist2/README.md

 - **Reload tabs** that need refreshing
 - **Multi-select** tabs for batch operations (move to groups, other windows)

-### **Keyboard Navigation**
-Navigate entirely with your keyboard for maximum efficiency.
-Perfect for power users who prefer not to reach for the mouse.

 ### **Customization**
 - **Themes**: Light, dark, or follow your system preference
 - **Interface styles**: Choose between round or square design